Ujjalt/ujjaltimshina/_workshops/seminars.md

 - **CREST School on Applied Combinatorics – Cryptography and Combinatorial Topology**, organized by TCG CREST, Kolkata, from 11 July to 23 July 2022.

-- **Faculty Development Program on Recent Research Area and Its Applications in Mathematics**, organized by Vel Tech Multi Tech, IIC (Ministry of HRD initiative), from 10th to 15th October 2022 – Online.
+- **Faculty Development Program on Recent Research Area and Its Applications in Mathematics**, organized by Vel Tech Multi Tech, IIC (Ministry of HRD initiative), from 10th to 15th October 2022.

-- **National Seminar on Recent Trends in Topology and its Applications** (4th and 5th August 2022) – organized by the Department of Mathematics, North Eastern Hill University, Shillong – Online.
+- **National Seminar on Recent Trends in Topology and its Applications** (4th and 5th August 2022) – organized by the Department of Mathematics, North Eastern Hill University, Shillong.

 - **Workshop on Graph Theory and its Applications**, Nar Bahadur Bhandari Government College, Tadong (2023).